top of page

 foal-png-hd-our-horses-our-edge-horse-and-foal-png-467.png

-Laws that protect Georgia's dogs are complaint-based.
-This means any possible crime against a dog that has been witnessed must be reported to Law Enforcement for anything to be done.
+This means any possible crime against a dog that has been witnessed MUST BE REPORTED to Law Enforcement for anything to be done.

-1) contact Law Enforcement, which, depending on where you live should be either:
+1) CONTACT LAW ENFORCEMENT, which, depending on where you live should be either:

 • the Animal Control Agency responsible for the area in which the situation is occurring, or